iamdudeman/sola-ecs/README.md

     * entity destruction if has component type
   * need a container of views (maybe World owns that?)
   * maybe need ability to destroy a view once it is no longer needed?
+  * update readme example once this is refactored
 * entity name caching lookup
-  * remove Optional from api
   * extra HashMap for name -> entity that is updated on entity#setName and entity#delete
 * consider performance testing?
   * https://github.com/clarkware/junitperf